fennel-ai/client/docs/README.md

 This directory includes of all the source markdown files for our documentation.
 Each markdown file in here is rendered in React as JSX, allowing us to very easily extend the markdown syntax with our own custom React components.

-## `config.yml`
+## `index.yml`
-The `config.yml` file is used to set global configuration options for the docs.
+The `index.yml` file is used to set global configuration options for the docs.
 Currently we only use this to define the navigation sidebar.
-Section and their Pages within the config file are added to the left-hand navigation of the documentation UI.
+Sections and their Pages within the config file are added to the navigation sidebar of the documentation UI.

-Any pages that are _not_ in the file are still generated in dev and production (if they are not a `draft`) and can be navigated/linked to, but won't appear in the main navigation.
+Any pages that are _not_ in the file are still generated in dev and production (if they are not a `draft`) and can be navigated/linked to, but won't appear in the sidebar.

 The `version` field gives us a way to easily pick out the version tag for this branch of the documentation from the UI side.